michigandaily/cookie/README.md

 ## Deploying to GitHub Pages

+Refer to the [GitHub Pages deployment](https://github.com/MichiganDaily/sink/tree/main#github-pages-deployment) section in the `sink` README for instructions on how to set up `config.json` for deploying to GitHub Pages.

 1. Run `yarn sink deploy github`
 2. Go to [`Settings > Pages`](../../settings/pages) and check the **Enforce HTTPS** option.
 All of our sites should enforce https, so please make sure to double check this!
 3. Your raw graphic will be accessible at `https://michigandaily.github.io/<repository-name>/graphic/index.html`